Do I need planning approval?

 A development application may be required depending upon what ‘level of assessment’ is identified in the Planning Scheme.
 The level of assessment varies according to the type, location and scale of development.
 You can check the planning rules for your property through Council's online planning portal Rock e Plan.

 The levels of assessment under the Planning Act 2016 are:

 A development application is not required and there are no applicable planning codes or standards that the development must meet.

 A development application is not required, but the use and works associated with the proposal must comply with the acceptable solutions (minimum standards) of any relevant codes under the Planning Scheme.
-If self-assessable development can not comply with the acceptable solutions, it becomes code assessable development.
+If the development can not comply with the acceptable solutions, it becomes assessable development.

 Assessable development (requires a development application)